What does this week's Covid-19 data tell us about Ireland's third wave?

 Your contributions will help us continue to deliver the stories that are important to you

+It means they have been de-notified as Covid-19 cases but many still require hospital care once they are no longer Covid-positive, she said.

+However, the HSE confirmed that from last Friday, testing of asymptomatic close contacts had resumed.

 Testing had ramped up to almost 25,000 per day in early January.
-It slightly reduced to an average of 23,000 per day by 14 January and has reduced further to an average of 22,000 tests per day for the past two weeks.
+It slightly reduced to an average of 23,000 per day by 14 January and reduced further to an average of 22,000 tests per day between 14 and 28 January.

-On 7 January, approximately 174,000 tests had been carried out in the previous seven days.
-The positivity rate was 22.7%.
+On 7 January, approximately 174,000 tests had been carried out over the previous seven days.
+The positivity rate then was 22.7%.

 Approximately 167,000 tests were carried out between then and 14 January.
 The positivity rate reduced further to 17.9%.

-Last week, approximately 154,000 tests have been carried out in the past seven days.
-The positivity rate is currently 11.8%.
+On 21 January, approximately 154,000 tests had been carried out over the previous seven days.
+The positivity rate stood at 11.8%.

-There has been a further reduction in the positivity rate again this week.
+Approximately 142,000 tests were carried out between then and last Thursday.
+The positivity rate had reduced further to 8.1%.

 Vaccinations

-Finally, 161,500 vaccinations have been administered in Ireland.
-That is 39,600 doses administered since last week.
+Finally, 219,200 vaccinations have been administered in Ireland.
+That is a further 57,700 doses administered since last week.

-The HSE said yesterday that a further 6,551 vaccines will be administered in 78 long-term residential care settings by Sunday.

-A total of 46,000 second doses are due to be administered to frontline healthcare workers and at long-term residential care facilities next week.
+The HSE said yesterday that a further 29,000 vaccines will be administered in 78 long-term residential care settings, to frontline healthcare workers and to GPs next week.

 Healthcare workers with direct patient contact as well as residents at long-term residential care facilities over the age of 65 have been first to receive the vaccine.